 The City of Reykjavík incorporates the Sog power plant into the company against the state’s water rights in the river of Thjórsá and acquires about half of Landsvirkjun.
 The town of Akureyri then joins the group and the Laxá Hydropower Stations becomes part of Landsvirkjun.

 The so-called “hot tubs” on the side of the pool attract attention.

 The third and last station to be inaugurated in the River Sog area.
-The Sogsvirkjun company, which owns the three power plants, is then abolished with the foundation of Landsvirkjun ((National Power Company of Iceland) in 1965.
+The Sogsvirkjun company, which owns the three power plants, is then closed down with the foundation of Landsvirkjun (National Power Company of Iceland) in 1965.

 The State and the City of Reykjavík purchase “steam drills” which revolutionise all geothermal energy utilisation both in low and high temperature geothermal areas.
-Decades later, the steam drill was utilised to increase the supply of hot water by reactivating low-temperature areas in Laugarnes, Reykir and Reykjahlíð and drilling started with it in Ellidaárdalur.
+In the following decades, the steam drill was utilised to increase the supply of hot water by reactivating low-temperature areas in Laugarnes, Reykir and Reykjahlíð.
+Drilling with steam drills also started in Ellidaárdalur.

 Icelandic Nuclear Physics Committee is founded.
 Its purpose is to research the utilisation of nuclear energy, which is generally viewed as the most important energy source for the future.

-The City of Reykjavík buys land in Kolviðarhól with a view to utilising geothermal energy.
+The City of Reykjavík buys land in Kolviðarhóll with a view to utilising geothermal energy.
 The utilisation does not start until 2006 when the Hellisheidi Geothermal Power Plant begins to operate.

 The Reykjavík Electricity Utility and Registry Office jointly invest in buying IBM punch card machines.
 Beginning of the computer age in Iceland.